 Fatal Car Accidents Missouri Continue

-Fatal car accidents in Missouri are tracked by the Statewide Traffic Accident Records System of the Missouri State Highway Patrol.
-The Missouri Traffic Safety Compendium provides detailed crash data and accident statistics.
-These include factors like the number of people killed or wounded, accident rates, circumstances at the time of accidents, speed, alcohol or drug involvement, as well as ages of drivers.
+The Statewide Traffic Accident Records System of the Missouri State Highway Patrol tracks Missouri fatal car accidents.
+The MO Traffic Safety Compendium provides detailed crash data and car accident statistics.
+These include factors like the number of people killed or wounded, car accident rates, circumstances at the time of accidents, speed, alcohol or drug involvement, as well as ages of drivers.

-A fatal collision is an accident at which one or more individuals die because of a traffic crash.
-The quantity of people killed includes those who died within 30 days of the accident and because of injuries caused by the accident.
-An injury crash involves individuals who experience disability as a result of the accidents, as well as those with evident or even probable injuries.
-A property damage crash is one in which no one was killed or injured but someone’s property has become damaged as a result.
+A fatal collision is when one or more individuals die from a traffic crash.
+The quantity of people killed includes those who died within 30 days of the car accident and because of injuries caused by the car accident.
+An injury crash involves individuals who experience disability as a result of the accidents and those with evident or probable injuries.
+A property damage crash is one in which no one is killed or injured, but someone’s property has become damaged.

-Missouri traffic accidents, as well as those throughout the other 49 states, is one of the leading causes of death and injury.
+MO traffic accidents and those throughout the other 49 states are among the leading causes of death and injury.
 These include the following types of vehicular wrecks:

 - Bicycle Accidents